 In Northern France, steelworkers have clashed with police in their efforts to fight off government redundancy plans.

-In Northern France, steelworkers have clashed with police in their efforts to fight off government redundancy plans.
+Background: In Northern France, steelworkers have clashed with police in their efforts to fight off government redundancy plans.
 Recently, the French authorities announced a plan to restructure the steel industry, which involves the loss of nearly twenty-two thousand jobs throughout the country by the end of next year.

 SYNOPSIS: In the northern town of Denain, angry steelworkers hurled stones at police vehicles in a violent protest on Wednesday (7 March).
 Denain and the town of Longwy will be the places worst hit by the proposed redundancy plan.
 First reports said two steelworkers were seriously injured in Wednesday's fighting.